 Calcium and Phosphorus

 Vitamin A is essential to a cat’s health and must be part of their diet.
-Vitamin A is part of the processes that control the development and operation of skin, coat, muscles, and nerves.
-It’s even more important to pregnant cats and kittens.
+Vitamin A is part of the processes that control the development and operation of eyes, skin, coat, muscles, nervous and immune systems even more important to pregnant cats and kittens.
 A lack of vitamin A can cause night blindness and weakness.
-It could also impair muscle and neurological development
+It could also impair muscle and neurological development.

-Vitamin B5 helps your cat produce glucose and helps with energy metabolism.
+Vitamin B5 plays several important roles in the energy metabolism of carbohydrates.
 It’s required for the body to synthesize fatty acids, hemoglobin, and steroids.
+It also participates in the synthesis of vitamin D.

 Biotin is another B vitamin that helps with the metabolism of carbohydrates, fat, and protein.
 Your cat does not stop store biotin, but they do create it in the digestive system.
 Biotin helps with the development of the coat and claws, and it allows the body to remove by-products from the synthesis of protein.
 Cats are carnivorous, so they eat a lot of protein, and this nutrient helps them get rid of it.